-A toddler has a fever if his or her temperature is 37.4°C (99.4°F) or higher.
-You need a thermometer to know for sure.
+You need a thermometer to know for sure if your toddler has a fever.
 Feeling your toddler’s forehead or neck for warmth is not enough.

-Place it high up in the centre of the armpit.
-Make sure it is touching bare skin on all sides.
-Hold your toddler’s arm close to the body and wait at least three minutes.
+To take a temperature under your child’s arm, place the thermometer high up in the centre of the armpit.
+Make sure it’s touching bare skin on all sides.
+Hold your toddler’s arm close to the body and leave the thermometer in place for about 1 minute, or until you hear the “beep”.
 Comfort and distract your toddler while taking the temperature.
-If the reading is high or you are not sure if it is accurate, wait a few minutes and try again.
+If the reading is high or you’re not sure it’s accurate, wait a few minutes and try again.

 You may have heard of other ways to take your child’s temperature, but these methods are not recommended:

 - Mercury (glass) thermometers.
 If the thermometer breaks, your toddler might be exposed to the mercury, which is poisonous.